 Did Sally show initiative?
-Yes No Explain your answer.
+Yes No

 Being truthful sounds like a given, yet honesty involves more than simply telling the truth

 Honesty is one of those characteristics we all believe we possess - and most of us do, for most of the time anyway.